French Gimlet Cocktail

 Thank you Irina and I’m glad you’re enjoying it.
 Cheers!

-This looks so good and so very doable!!
+This was so good and easy to make!!
 Thanks for the great gin suggestions!

 Thank you Josi!
 Enjoy it when you make it!